KatherineMichel/agile-sprint-playbook/my_toolkit.md

 * Cost Structure (What will it cost?)
 * Revenue Streams (How much will you make?)

+Value Proposition
+* What value will people get from this product?

 Key Partners
 * List key partners (target/necessary)
 * What they will provide